Prerequisites

 Choose your path

-Decide whether to use CLI agent, SDK agent, direct Playwright, MCP, REST, CDP, or quick actions.
+Decide whether to use CLI agent, SDK agent, MCP, REST, CDP, quick actions, or advanced exact control.

 Learn what the CLI, SDK, MCP, REST, and quick actions return.